 Music is another popular option particularly among town centre pubs that lack a local residential community, and need to attract evening crowds.
 Acting as a venue for music groups provides a varied offering from pop to folk, jazz to blues, each of which attracts a different audience.

 Many pubs have added their own micro-breweries on the premises.
 It attracts attention especially if customers can watch the brewing process.
 And it is not just beer that is involved.
-At The Antelope & Cider House in Surbiton has an on site brewery while other pubs have added a gin distillery or plan to make their own rum.

-Other landlords have focused on gaining specialist knowledge, offering high quality spirits or wine.
+Landlords have focused on gaining specialist knowledge, offering high quality spirits or wine.
 Recent years have seen a renewed interest in gin distilling, but new trends are also developing.
 Rum is now beginning to be the focus of attention with the arrival of The Rum Festival events expanding people’s awareness of the vast range of rums from aged to white rums, sweet to spiced rums.